JSRocksHQ/jsrockshq.github.io/src/posts/en/javascript-iterables-and-iterators.md

 #### Q. Why is `[Symbol.iterator]` a method that returns an iterator?
 Couldn't it be an iterator?

-It is a method that returns an iterator because you may want to iterate over the same object multiple times, even concurrently:
+It is a method that returns an iterator because you may want to iterate over the same data source multiple times, even concurrently:

 ```javascript
 let iterable = [1, 2, 3, 4];